V999TEC/WORDLINSIX/README.md

 Since **debug=2** is very CPU-intensive there is an option of using **threads=N** because the solution can be arrived at quicker with some parallel processing

-Note if *N* is set too high (possibly 2 x number of cores) the performance may actually degrade.
+Note if **N** is set too high (possibly limit to 3 x number of cores) the performance may actually degrade.
 One can experiment with N using a very small test dictionary called **three**.
 For example:

 ```java -jar  wordlinsix.jar three debug=2 threads=4 output=test4.txt```